-Following a change in the Police (Conduct) Regulations, which came into force on 1st May 2015, misconduct hearings and special case hearings for police officers will be heard in public.
+Under the latest Police (Conduct) Regulations, which came into force 1 February 2020, misconduct hearings and accelerated misconduct hearings for police officers are held in public.
 There may, however, be circumstances where this is not appropriate and the hearing, or parts of the hearing, will be heard in private.
-This decision is at the discretion of the Chair who may take into consideration any representations submitted by the relevant parties.
+This decision is at the discretion of the Chair who make take into consideration any representations submitted by the relevant parties.

-The Chair of a misconduct hearing will be appointed from a list of independent legally qualified individuals and the Chair of a special case hearing will be a Chief Officer.
+The Chair of a misconduct hearing will be appointed from a list of independent legally qualified individuals and the Chair of an accelerated misconduct hearing will be a Chief Officer.

 The facts of the case will be heard by the panel and this may include live witness evidence.
-The panel will then consider the case and if they find the behaviour of the officer amounts to gross misconduct the following options are available to them:
+The Panel will then consider the case and if they find the behaviour of the officer amounts to misconduct or gross misconduct the following options are available to them: